arpitabasak/algorithms/README.md

 # Algorithms
-This repository is created for posting and sharing algorithms with people
+This repository is created for posting and sharing algorithms globally